jlucasss/JSubmeter/README.md

 # JSubmeter

-JSubmeter is a simple application that tests a solution class for a given file with text input.
+JSubmeter is a simple libary that tests a solution class for a given file with text input.

 Note: This project is in an early version, although it works, there may be a better way to do it.

 ## Installation

-Donwload [.jar](https://) file and run in terminal:
+Download [.jar](https://github.com/jlucasss/JSubmeter/releases/tag/v0.0.1) file and run in terminal:

 ```bash
 > java -jar 'JSubmeter.jar'